 (TOP): Us digging on the first Rescue mission.

 (Bottom): Success at last.

 (TOP): The drive home.

 The next morning we found the family stuck again.
 They had spent the whole night in the car watching elephants pass by them.
 We dug them out a second time and gave them breakfast.
 Mission accomplished.

 (TOP): Mother. son.

 (TOP): Your average Botswanian Sunset.

-Going to Africa was the first time I learned to loved the world.
+Going to Africa was the first time I learned to love the world.
 Looking back now, I can't think of any other experience which shaped my life more.
-In Africa, I got to immortalize a friendship, I had the chance to witness one's past, and I gained a deep understanding of the beauty that surrounds me.
-I loved my time at the Southern tip, and I can't wait to visit again at another point in my life.
+In Africa, I got to immortalize a friendship, I had the chance to witness one's past and I gained a deep understanding of the beauty that surrounds me at all times.
+I loved my time at the Southern tip and I can't wait to visit again at another point in my life.